- Weed Program

 TGA-Range Improvement Funds

 Applications should be submitted prior to work commencement and will be reviewed by the Noxious Weed Advisory Board and the Board of County Commissioners.
-Monies are then awarded as reimbursements and must have accompanying receipts, supporting documents and photographic evidence of work completion.
+Projects are to be completed by the end of the calendar year, though multi-year projects may be submitted with detailed annual work plans and annual completion thresholds submitted.
+Projects are reviewed on a case by case bases but historically funding is awarded for half of a project cost, usually for materials.
+If approved, monies are awarded as reimbursements and must have accompanying receipts, supporting documents and photographic evidence of work completion.
 Priority will be given to projects submitted by Routt County BLM permittees, but not to the exclusion of other applicants where projects may benefit range management in Routt County.

 Taylor Grazing Act Background

 The Taylor Grazing Act (TGA) funds are collected by the Federal government.
 The Federal government allows for the lease of Federal property in Routt County for grazing.
 As part of the TGA a portion of the lease is distributed to the State and the State distributes the TGA funds to the County.
 The TGA funds are deposited in the County’s Range Improvement Fund.
 The State legislature provides the following directions as to how the funds can be spent.
 The TGA funds shall be expended within Routt County for such purposes as may be directed by the Board of County Commissioners which include range improvements and maintenance, predatory animal control, rodent control, poisonous or noxious weed extermination, the purchase or rental of land and water rights, or for the purpose of the general welfare of livestock grazing or for any similar purpose.